You can check your estimated SAI using this free financial aid calculator.

 Disbursement

-Pell Grant is disbursed in four disbursements at 25% per disbursement of your total semester award eligibility.
-The amount disbursed is dependent upon active enrollment status at the time of the disbursement.
-Enrollment status is locked in at census date each semester.
-If your enrollment status changes after census date, you will continue to receive the same disbursement amount based on the enrollment status at the time of census.
+Pell Grant is disbursed in four disbursements in a standard semester at 25% of your total semester award eligibility per disbursement.
+The amount disbursed is dependent upon enrollment intensity at the time of the disbursement.
+Enrollment intensity is locked in at census each semester.
+If your enrollment intensity changes after the census date, you will continue to receive the same disbursement amount based on the enrollment intensity at the time of census.
 View census dates at: Dates & Deadlines

 If your financial aid is processed late and you miss a standard disbursement, your funds will be released at the next disbursement date and will include any missed disbursements.
 For more information visit our Disbursement Schedule webpage.